Relativistic Newtonian gravitation: Dynamics, metrics, observables and all that

+The terms in brackets sum up to 1 as in Eq. ( 33-35) so that the only possible correction is given by the l.h.s.
+It is important to notice that {\it the inertial mass in the l.h.s. cannot be gravitationally corrected} by an additional factor $-GM/c^2 r $ since one would get in this case for the escape velocity $ v^2 = 4GM/r$.

-additional higher order terms in $v^2/c^2$ i.e. in $\epsilon$ in the l.h.s. of Eq.( \ref{fund}) would result in first order corrections to Mercury's precession which are ruled out.
+Additional higher order terms in $v^2/c^2$ in the l.h.s. of Eq.( \ref{fundament}) are therefore the only possible modification of the free fall law for radial trajectories.
+They would result in first order corrections to Mercury's precession, which are ruled out.

 In that respect the LLR experiments \cite{LLR} of the free falling Earth-Moon system in the gravitational field of the Sun should also exclude such relativistic corrections with higher accuracy.
-In addition, apart from the cancellation of energy corrections in the r.h.s. as above, the inertial mass in the l.h.s. cannot be gravitationally corrected by an additional factor $-GM/c^2 r $ since one would get in this case for the escape velocity $ v^2 = 4GM/r$.
+Gravitational quantum interference experiments \cite{co} are very far from providing possible additional information.

-One is therefore led to conclude that free fall is determined only by $GM$ without kinetic and self energy corrections and that gravity does not contribute to the inertial mass $m_{o}$.
+The above arguments imply that free fall is determined only by $GM$ without kinetic and self energy corrections and that gravity does not contribute to the inertial mass $m_{o}$.
+Thus all GR corrections to Newtonian dynamics simply follows from the treatment of {\it free fall where one mass is enough, and cancels out in the motion in a given field}.
+This can be summarized as